Sharps / Syringes / Needles

-There are actually very few drop off programs nationally, and the industry is working towards future opportunities in that area.
-You can also follow these instructions for safe disposal, or subscribe to one of the mail in programs below.
+There are actually very few drop off programs nationally and none currently in Kane County.
+The industry is working towards future opportunities in that area.
+Please follow these instructions for safe disposal, or subscribe to one of the mail in programs below.

 Please follow these instructions for Safe Disposal of Needles: